-The student who completes the college preparatory curriculum in high school shall meet at least seven of the following eight criteria to meet the guidelines for the Diploma of Honors:
+Academic Honors Diploma Criteria: The student who completes the college preparatory curriculum in high school shall meet at least six of the following seven criteria to meet the guidelines for the honors diploma:

-- 1. Earn four (4) credits (eight (8) semesters) of English - 2.
-Earn four (4) credits (eight (8) semesters) of mathematics including at least Algebra 1, Algebra 2, Geometry and another higher level course or a four year sequence of courses which contains equivalent content - 3.
-Earn at least four (4) credits (eight semesters) of science: must include physics and chemistry - 4.
-Earn four (4) credits (eight semesters) of social studies - 5.
-Earn either thee (3) credits (six semesters) of one foreign language or two (2) credits (four semesters) of two foreign languages - 6.
-Earn one credit (2 semesters) of fine arts - 7.
-Maintain an overall high school grade point average of at least 3.5 on a 4.0 scale up to the last grading period of the senior year. - 8.
-Obtain a composite score of 27 on the ACT or an equivalent composite score on the SAT (1210).
+- 1. Earn 4 Units of Mathematics including at least Algebra 1, Algebra 2, Geometry, and another higher level course or a four-year sequence of courses which contains equivalent content - 2.
+Earn at least 4 units of science: MUST include Life, Physical and Advanced Science - 3.
+Earn 4 units of Social Studies - 4.
+Earn either 3 units of one foreign language or 2 units of each of 2 foreign languages - 5.
+Earn 1 unit of Fine Arts - 6.
+Maintain an overall high school unweighted grade point average of at least 3.5 on a 4.0 scale up to the last grading period of the senior year - 7.
+Obtain a composite score of 27 on the ACT or an equivalent composite score on the SAT (1280)